Institute for the Study of War: Iran

 The Middle East Security Project has released reports on the status of the Iranian military as well as the influence that Iran has on its neighbors in the region.
 These reports include "Iran's Two Navies" and "Iranian Influence in the Levant, Egypt, Iraq, and Afghanistan" which was co-written with the American Enterprise Institute.

-Reception
+Ukraine Project

+The ISW has reported on Russia's invasion of Ukraine, starting with Russian activities in the War in Donbas in 2014 and the later buildup of Russian forces for the invasion in 2022.

+Russian Offensive Campaign Assessment

-ISW's maps of the 2022 Russian invasion of Ukraine have been republished by Reuters, the Financial Times, the BBC, The Guardian, The New York Times, The Washington Post, and The Independent.
+The ISW has also published daily updates on the war in Ukraine since the invasion in the form of their Russian Offensive Campaign Assessment where they disseminate reports from open sources.
+ISW's maps of the Russian invasion of Ukraine have been republished by Reuters, the Financial Times, the BBC, The Guardian, The New York Times, The Washington Post, and The Independent.

-ISW has been described as "a hawkish Washington group" favoring an "aggressive foreign policy".

-Writers for Business Day, The Nation and Foreign Policy have called ISW "neoconservative".

-In 2013 a senior analyst at the Institute, Elizabeth O'Bagy, was fired after it was revealed she did not have a doctorate from Georgetown University, and following criticism of the omission in an op-ed of her affiliation with the Syrian Emergency Task Force, a U.S.-based group that supports and lobbies for the moderate Syrian opposition.
-These generated controversy after O'Bagy's research for the Institute was cited in a U.S. Senate hearing on possible U.S. military intervention into Syria.